This blog post was updated on November 15, 2022.

 There are 58 national parks in the United States.
 Some are of course far more popular than others, but we firmly believe they are all well worth experiencing.
-While the best-known parks — such as the Grand Canyon, Great Smoky Mountains, Yellowstone, and Yosemite — see visitor numbers swell year after year, many underrated and less frequented parks are often virtually empty or at least nowhere near as crowded as their more famous counterparts.
+While the best-known parks — such as the Grand Canyon, Great Smoky Mountains, Yellowstone, and Yosemite — see visitor numbers swell year after year, many less frequented parks are nowhere near as crowded as their more famous counterparts.

-Here’s our look at 10 of the best national parks that are least appreciated, with reasons why you shouldn’t overlook them when booking round trip flights to your next outdoor adventure.
+Here’s our look at 10 of the best national parks that most underrated, with reasons why you should consider them when booking cheap round-trip flights to your next outdoor adventure.

 Assateague Island National Seashore

 Situated off the coasts of Maryland and Virginia and left largely wild, Assateague Island National Seashore is the biggest natural barrier island ecosystem in the Middle Atlantic states region.
-Within a three-hour drive of Philadelphia, Washington D.C., Baltimore, Richmond, and Wilmington, this 37-mile long island never sees droves of tourists even during holidays or summer vacation months.
-A thrill for many visiting Assateague is the chance to see the bands of feral horses that roam there freely.
+Within a three-hour drive of Philadelphia, Washington D.C., Baltimore, Richmond, and Wilmington, this 37-mile long island rarely sees droves of tourists, even during holidays or summer vacation months.
+A thrill for many visiting Assateague is a chance to see the bands of wild horses that roam there freely.

 Ala Kahakai National Historic Trail